 Which cards give you 2% cash back? (or a 2% rebate?)

 Over the past decade or so, there have been a very small handful.
 Unfortunately many of them are no longer available.
 For example, the popular Schwab 2% cash back card was discontinued for new applicants in 2010 (and then in 2011 existing cardholders were switched over).
 HSBC used to have the “weekend card” that gave 2% but only on Saturday and Sunday… that too was discontinued.
-Fortunately there are still a few 2% cards that are going strong for 2013…
+Fortunately there are still a few 2% cards that are going strong in 2013 if you know where to look.
+(Updated for Nov/Dec 2013).

-#1 Top Choice: Capital One Venture – Let me be clear that this isn’t a true “cash back” card because if you redeem for cash, the value will be lower (so you will not be getting 2% on your spending).
+#2: Capital One® Venture® Rewards – Let me be clear that this isn’t a true “cash back” card because if you redeem for cash, the value will be lower (so you will not be getting 2% on your spending).
 However if you spend your rewards on travel, it’s like earning 2% on all your spending.

 You see the card gives 2 miles per dollar spent.
 Those miles can be redeemed to offset travel purchases you make with the credit card, at a rate of 1 mile = $0.01 credit towards the travel purchases.